Need to seek legal advice? Make an appointment with our lawyer today!

-HELLO LEGENDS!
+HELLO, LEGENDS!
 We recently conducted a sharing session addressing amongst others the distinction between the components of Intellectual Property (“IP”).
-During the sharing session we discovered that the most relevant part for business owners and entrepreneur was trademark registration.
-So for this content we will zooming into How to Register your trademark?
+During the sharing session, we discovered that the most relevant part for business owners and entrepreneur was trademark registration.
+So for this content, we will zoom into How to Register Your Trademark?

 (See previous article: Components of Intellectual Property)

 Simply put, trademark includes almost all visual presentation, such as device, brand, heading, label, ticket, name, signature, word, letter, numeral, or any combination thereof used in relation to the goods or services.